previous page back to table of contents next page

 On rare occasions, WISE data exhibit an interesting phenomenon whose nature is unknown.
 A large annulus of W2 pixels, centered roughly on the pixel at coordinates [912,568] (0-indexed, as in IDL) and hereafter referred to as the "resonant pixel," appears then subsequently decays in later frames.
 This halo is usually preceded by a dramatic elevation of signal, colloquially referred to as a "TV test pattern" (also of unknown origin), that appears in both W1 and W2.
 The phenomenon is often accompanied by a W1 latent at approximately the same row as the W2 resonant pixel halo, but on the left side of the array.
 This W1 latent is generally present in strong instances of the W2 phenomenon.

-The first instance of the resonant pixel phenomenon occurred during the WISE 4-band cryogenic period (Figure 1), followed by one instance in the WISE 3-band cryogenic period (Figure 2), three instances during the WISE post-cryogenic period (Figures 3-5), and thirty-seven instances so far during NEOWISE reactivation (Figures 6-18x).
+The first instance of the resonant pixel phenomenon occurred during the WISE 4-band cryogenic period (Figure 1), followed by one instance in the WISE 3-band cryogenic period (Figure 2), three instances during the WISE post-cryogenic period (Figures 3-5), and forty-seven instances during NEOWISE reactivation (Figures 6-52).

 Figure 2 - Scan 07949b, framesets 230-231.
 Frameset 230, which failed to complete processing and therefore has no color-composite image, shows elevated backgrounds in all three observed bands.
 The following frameset, 231, shows the resonant pixel halo in W2 (second row, second image from the left).